 MPEG-4 video, up to 2.5 Mbps, 640 by 480 pixels, 30 frames per second, Simple Profile with AAC-LC audio up to 160 Kbps, 48 kHz, stereo audio in

-AirPlay is a technology that lets your application stream audio to Apple TV and to third-party AirPlay speakers and receivers.
-AirPlay support is built in to the AV Foundation framework and the Core Audio family of frameworks.
-Any audio content you play using these frameworks is automatically made eligible for AirPlay distribution.
-Once the user chooses to play your audio using AirPlay, it is routed automatically by the system.
+AirPlay lets your app stream audio and video content to Apple TV and stream audio content to third-party AirPlay speakers and receivers.
+AirPlay support is built into numerous frameworks—UIKit framework, Media Player framework, AV Foundation framework, and the Core Audio family of frameworks—so in most cases you do not need to do anything special to support it.
+Any content you play using these frameworks is automatically made eligible for AirPlay distribution.
+When the user chooses to play your content using AirPlay, it is routed automatically by the system.

-For information on how to take advantage of AirPlay, see AirPlay Overview.
+For information on how to take advantage of AirPlay in your apps, see AirPlay Overview.

 Media Layer Frameworks